nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 NRF_SO_RCVTIMEO
    Set a timeout value for the :c:func:`nrf_recv` and :c:func:`nrf_recvfrom` operations.
-   This option accepts a :c:struct:`nrf_timeval` structure with a number of seconds and microseconds specifying the limit on how long to wait for an input operation to complete.
+   This option accepts an :c:struct:`nrf_timeval` structure with a number of seconds and microseconds specifying the limit on how long to wait for an input operation to complete.
    If a receive operation has blocked for this much time without receiving additional data, it returns with a partial count, or ``errno`` is set to ``NRF_EAGAIN`` or ``NRF_EWOULDBLOCK`` if no data were received.
    The default for this option is the value ``0``, which indicates that a receive operation will not time out.